Projects Funded

 “Our study suggests that abnormal leptin levels in fibromyalgia may be particularly pronounced after an immune trigger,” says Younger.
 Indeed, he recommends that leptin be further explored as a factor that generates the pain, fatigue, and other symptoms of fibromyalgia.

 Ordinarily, leptin suppresses appetite, so why do many fibromyalgia patients struggle with weight gain?
 One explanation relates to a concept called “leptin resistance.”
 The baseline levels of leptin are twice that of normal in people with fibromyalgia and they surge to higher levels whenever the body is challenged.
 Over time, the brain may not respond to leptin as it should.
-Appetite is not suppressed and the fat cells produce even more leptin, causing additional pain and weight gain.
+Appetite is not suppressed, and the fat cells produce even more leptin, causing additional pain and weight gain.

-Another finding by Younger’s second report: blood glucose levels are significantly less in the fibromyalgia group compared to the controls.
+Another finding by Younger’s older report: blood glucose levels are significantly less in the fibromyalgia group compared to the controls.
 Any type of challenge (immune or stress) should cause a surge in glucose levels to supply the muscles, brain, and organs with fuel.
 Reduced glucose response impedes muscle function (causing pain and fatigue).
 It also short-changes the brain, contributing to mental fatigue, fibrofog, and other symptoms.

 * Mueller C, Younger JW, et al. Abnormal immune system response in the brain of women with Fibromyalgia after experimental endotoxin challenge.
 Brain Behav Immun Health 30 (2023):100624.
 Free AFSA-funded report.